How to move a peony bush without upsetting the fairies

 Now may not be the best time for transplanting but there are factors I have control over, which might make the move less traumatic.

-With a deep root system, it’s challenging to transplant a mature peony without causing damage.
-To invite success - and by success I mean a bush that continues to produce blooms - I plan to proceed carefully and respectfully, digging as wide and as deep as possible to minimize root disturbance or damage.
+It’s challenging to transplant a mature peony without causing root damage.
+To invite success - and by success I mean a bush that continues to produce blooms - I plan to proceed carefully and respectfully, digging as wide and as deep as possible to minimize disturbance.

 Even if all goes well the peonies might be resentful; it's normal to lose a couple of seasons of blooms after a transplant.

-It might be awhile before these bushes flower again and, since peony season is fleeting, here are a few tips on how to really enjoy these elegant blooms while they are here:
+It might be awhile before these bushes flower again and, since peony season is so fleeting, here are a few tips to help you really enjoy these elegant blooms while they’re here:

 Bring them inside and place them in single stem vases or in bunches in larger vases.